May 3, 2023

 Introduction

 Deploying BastionZero with Kubernetes provides robust protection against unauthorized access and data breaches while streamlining access management.
-Whether you're looking to bolster your security posture, simplify remote access, or achieve regulatory compliance, BastionZero provides a comprehensive solution through its user-friendly and easy-to-deploy platform.
-That’s not all - the BastionZero platform is the only access solution on the market that doesn’t require privileged access to your cluster.
+Whether you're looking to bolster your security posture, simplify remote access or achieve regulatory compliance, BastionZero provides a comprehensive solution through its user-friendly and easy-to-deploy platform.
+That’s not all — the BastionZero platform is the only access solution on the market that doesn’t require privileged access to your cluster.
 This means you can rest easy, knowing that a compromise of the BastionZero service won’t lead to a compromise of your Kubernetes cluster.

-Preparing our Account
+1. Preparing Our Account

-• Create a registration key
+• Create a registration key.

-• (optional) Create an environment which we can associate our targets with
+• (optional) Create an environment which we can associate our targets with.

 We can grab a registration key from the BastionZero web interface at cloud.bastionzero.com.
-Once you sign in, select "Create" in the upper righthand corner and choose "API Key."
+Once you sign in, select "Create" in the upper right hand corner and choose "API Key."

 For Registration keys, you must select the Registration Key box below the name field.
 Clicking "Generate API Key" will then display the new registration key ID and secret.
 Hang onto this secret for later!
 It won’t be available in the UI again once you close the dialogue.

-We’ll once again hit “Create” in the top right corner and select “Environment”.
+We’ll once again hit “Create” in the top right corner and select “Environment.”
 Give this environment a name (I’ll be using “Demo Environment” for this guide) and a description.
 You can configure the BastionZero platform to automatically remove offline targets after a certain period, which I’ve set to 90 days in this case.

 After the environment has been created, you’ll want to find its UUID and save this for later.
-You can do this by checking the “Display: UUID” box and making note of the new environment’s UUID.
+You can do this by checking the “Display: UUID” box and making anote of the new environment’s UUID.

 We’re now ready to install the agent into our cluster!
 We should have both our registration key and optional environment UUID at hand.
 If you’d like, we can set these as environment variables ahead of time using something like: